pnp/cli-microsoft365/docs/manual/docs/cmd/spo/connect.md

 Using the `spo connect` command, you can connect to any SharePoint Online site.
 Depending on the command you want to use, you might be required to connect to a SharePoint Online tenant admin site (suffixed with _-admin_, eg. _https://contoso-admin.sharepoint.com_) or a regular site.

-The `spo connect` command uses device code OAuth flow with the standard Microsoft SharePoint Online Management Shell Azure AD application to connect to SharePoint Online.
+The `spo connect` command uses device code OAuth flow to connect to SharePoint Online.

 When connecting to a SharePoint site, the `spo connect` command stores in memory the access token and the refresh token for the specified site.
 Both tokens are cleared from memory after exiting the CLI or by calling the [spo disconnect](connect.md) command.